wootfish/theseus.dht/doc/index.md

 ### Tags

 Tags are specified via a `tags` argument within individual RPCs.
-Nodes should implement all specified tags, and when asked to populate tags they don't recognize should respond with the appropriate error code (TODO: pick that error code).
+Nodes should implement all specified tags, and if asked to populate tags they don't recognize should respond with error 203.

 The only specified tags at this time are `ip` and `port`.
 The topic of adding additional tags is discussed at some length below.

 ## KRPC